 What’s more, research shows that you can sometimes make up for poor customer service if you take the right action after the fact.
 Lee Resources reports that if you listen to a customer’s complaint and resolve the matter in his or her favor, you’ll get repeat business 70% of the time.

 You can make this whole process easier with the help of Womply Customer Feedback, a technology platform that allows your customers to contact you via text rather than through a more public forum like Yelp.
 You can also use Womply’s new customer feedback tool, Get Reviews, to improve customer service and encourage your best customers to promote your business online.
 To try out these tools as part of your customer service strategy, request a demo.

 Did you enjoy “Avoid these 5 customer service pet peeves”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.